 - During his tenure as the writer for The Avengers, Jim Shooter pitted the team against a series of progressively more powerful and more dangerous opponents, all of whom had powers that bordered on invincibility.
 They faced the genetically enhanced Atlantean Tyrak (who had superhuman strength), the robot Ultron (who was equipped with an "encephalo-ray" which could place his enemies in a death-like state and possessed an indestructible adamantium body), the mad scientist Graviton (who had the ability to control one of the fundamental forces of the universe), Count Nefaria (a Flying Brick), and eventually Korvac (a would-be warlord from the 31st century who had obtained godlike powers by absorbing part of the Power Cosmic from Galactus's abandoned starship).
 The first four typically took down Thor and Wonder Man (the strongest members of the team) with a single attack, while Korvac actually managed to kill the entire team in battle before being driven to despair by the apparent betrayal of his similarly cosmically-empowered wife and restoring the team to life with his final breath.

 Films — Animated

-The Kung Fu Panda films play this straight with their main antagonists.
+- The Kung Fu Panda films play this straight with their main antagonists.
 Tai Lung, despite being powerful enough to defeat both the Furious Five and Master Shifu, is still only one guy and his focus is solely on the Dragon Scroll, making him a complete non-issue to anyone outside the Valley of Peace (at least in the short term).
-Then comes Lord Shen, who controls a powerful army and seeks nothing less than to conquer all of China.
-He's not as physically strong or skilled as Tai Lung, but he's a far greater threat.
+Then comes Lord Shen, who controls a large army, invented a weapon powerful enough to render kung fu obsolete, and seeks nothing less than to conquer all of China.
+He's not as physically menacing as Tai Lung, but he's a far greater threat.

 Films — Live-Action